spectrocloud/librarium/content/docs/05-workspace/2-workload-features.md

 # Backup Locations

-AWS S3 and other S3 compliant object stores such as MinIO and GCP Buckets are currently supported as backup locations.
+AWS Simple Cloud Storage (S3) and other S3 compliant object stores such as MinIO and GCP Buckets are currently supported as backup locations.
 These locations can be configured and managed under the **Project** > **Settings** option and can be selected as a backup location, while backing up any cluster in the project.

 ## Configure your Backup in AWS S3